Giorgia Moll

-Giorgia Moll (born 14 January 1938) is an Italian film actress.
-She was sometimes credited as Georgia Moll and Georgia Mool.
+Giorgia Moll (14 January 1938 – 2 June 2026), sometimes credited as Georgia Moll and Georgia Mool, was an Italian film actress.

-Background
+Life and career

-Moll was born in Prata di Pordenone to a German father and an Italian mother.
-At a young age, she began a brief career as a model and in 1955 she won the "Miss Cinema" beauty contest.
+Born in Prata di Pordenone to a German father and an Italian mother, when she was 16 years old Moll started a career as a model, and in 1955 she won the "Miss Cinema" beauty contest.
 The following year she started her film career, being mainly active in comedies and adventure films.
 She was critically appreciated for her dramatic performance in Damiano Damiani's Lipstick (1960).
 Moll retired from acting in the early 1970s.

+Moll died on 2 June 2026, at the age of 88.